dmlc/gluon-nlp/docs/website/configuration.rst

 1.1 Using existing ipynb from the website
 :::::::::::::::::::::::::::::::::::::::::

 If you don’t modify the examples section, what you need to do here is not converting the md files manually(which is time-consuming), but to get the ipynb files that are already ready for use.
-They can be found by clicking on the “DOWNLOAD THIS TUTORIAL” button on each page of the examples, like this one: https://gluon-nlp.mxnet.io/master/examples/word_embedding/word_embedding.html .
+They can be found by clicking on the “DOWNLOAD THIS TUTORIAL” button on each page of the examples, such as `the word embedding tutorial <https://gluon-nlp.mxnet.io/master/examples/word_embedding/word_embedding.html>`__.
 After downloading these files, please put them in the same folder along with each md file.
 And then *delete* the md files.
 After these steps, you can skip the remaining of this section and go to the next section.

 1.2 Generating new ipynb from md files
 :::::::::::::::::::::::::::::::::::::::::